Mexico eAccounting Reporting in ACR: The Chart of Accounts Report

-- For adjustments in the FSV: Self-service configuration app Maintain Financial Statement Versions, under Master Data.
+- For adjustments in the FSV: Use the self-service configuration app Maintain Financial Statement Versions, which you find in the SAP Fiori Launchpad under Master Data.

-- For adjustments in G/L accounts: Self-service configuration app Manage Chart of Accounts, under Master Data.
+- For adjustments in G/L accounts: Use the self-service configuration app Manage Chart of Accounts, which you find in the SAP Fiori Launchpad under Master Data.

 1 – In the SAP Fiori Launchpad, choose the Run Compliance Reports app.

-2 – Filter for the MX_CHTACCTS_DCL report and choose the run you want to execute.
+2 – Filter for the MX_CHTACCTS_DCL report, and choose the row that you want to run.

 3 – Choose New Run.